United States Semiquincentennial: Politicization and protests

-Fears of politicization emerged during the festivities.
+Criticism of the celebrations for politicization and praising Trump and conservatism emerged over official programming decisions.
+Several artists who had been invited to perform at the event publicly announced their decision to decline participation.
+Their objections stemmed from a shared belief that what had originally been presented to them as a nonpartisan, neutral gathering had gradually become associated with President Trump and, in their view, taken on a political character.
+A June 2026 Reuters/Ipsos poll found a majority of Americans, including three-quarters of Democrats and half of Republicans, believed events celebrating the country's 250th anniversary had grown too political.

 Axios described them as taking on a "MAGA bent" since January 2025, with Trump coming up with and announcing more ideas for celebrations throughout the year.
-These events included a "soft launch" of America250 festivities during Trump's military parade in June that became overshadowed by the millions across the country who protested on the same day during the No Kings protests.
+These events included a "soft launch" of America250 festivities during Trump's military parade in June 2025 that became overshadowed by the millions across the country who protested on the same day during the No Kings protests.
+The Economist described the Trump administration's March 2025 executive order requesting an audit of federal historical sites and the Smithsonian Museum to remove "divisive narratives" viewed as promoting DEI and "leftist" ideologies, such as ordering the removal of signs mentioning slavery at national parks, as an example of the nation's history becoming a "partisan battleground" ahead of the festivities.

-Trump was criticized for taking more control over the non-partisan congressional America250 organization.
-He installed Fox News hosts and Trump campaign officials as leaders, dropped contractors with ties to Democrats, partnered with conservative organization PragerU to provide educational materials for festivities, and had America250 partner with a cryptocurrency event featuring his two sons.
-The committee also partnered with conservative organization Moms for Liberty, and allowed its "America250" branding to be used at Trump rallies.
-Giant banners with Trump's face and "America250" branding were hung alongside Theodore Roosevelt at the Department of Labor headquarters in Washington, D.C.
-On October 15, Trump announced plans for a giant monument and arch to be built in Washington D.C. in time for the 250 celebrations which he stated would serve to honor himself.

-Trump used America250 events to promote his agenda and criticize Democrats.
-During the opening announcement for America250 in Des Moines, Iowa on July 3, 2025, Trump criticized Democrats, saying "I hate them" and that "I cannot stand them, because I really believe they hate our country", and also said those who voted against his One Big Beautiful Bill Act "hate our country".
+During the opening announcement for America250 in Des Moines, Iowa, on July 3, 2025, Trump criticized Democrats, saying "I hate them" and that "I cannot stand them, because I really believe they hate our country", and also said those who voted against his One Big Beautiful Bill Act "hate our country".
 He also mocked former president Joe Biden's speaking style, repeated his lie of a stolen 2020 election, criticized the "fake news" media, and engaged in campaign-style rhetoric praising his accomplishments and suggesting he was the greatest president in United States history.
-The Associated Press called Trump as viewing "patriotism as inseparable from his own agenda."
-Ambassador Monica Crowley was criticized for delivering "an ode" to Trump before the speech, describing him as the inheritor of the country's original revolutionary spirit.
-The event also featured large amounts of pro-Trump campaign gear and memorabilia.
+The Associated Press called Trump as viewing "patriotism as inseparable from his own agenda", and the event featured large amounts of pro-Trump campaign gear and memorabilia.
+The Guardian described Trump's July 4 speech at Mount Rushmore as "an extraordinary partisan attack" with anti-immigrant, anti-progressive themes and a denouncement of communism.
+That same day, New York City Mayor Zohran Mamdani delivered a speech at Washington's old desk, criticizing Trumpism and inequality, and said America was not exceptional because it was more powerful but because Americans collectively worked towards its founding ideals.